 Percentage of Participants Achieving PASI 90 (Defined as at Least 90% Improvement in PASI)

-Time Frame: Baseline (Week 0) to Week 16 of each part of the study (Parts 1-4)
+Time Frame: Baseline (Week 0) to Week 16 of initial treatment in each part of the study (Parts 1-4)

 The PASI is used to evaluate a participant's overall psoriasis disease state that includes the percent of surface area of skin that is affected and the severity of erythema, induration, and desquamation over four body regions (head, upper extremities, trunk, and lower extremities).
-Scores range from 0 to 72, with the highest score representing complete erythroderma of the severest degree.
+Scores range from 0 to 72, with the highest score representing the worst outcome (complete erythroderma of the severest degree).
+Data are reported for the percentage of participants achieving at least a 90% improvement in PASI.

 Percentage of Participants Achieving PASI 100 (Defined as at Least 100% Improvement in PASI)

-Time Frame: Baseline (Week 0) to Week 16 of each part of the study (Parts 1-4)
+Time Frame: Baseline (Week 0) to Week 16 of initial treatment in each part of the study (Parts 1-4)

 The PASI is used to evaluate a participant's overall psoriasis disease state that includes the percent of surface area of skin that is affected and the severity of erythema, induration, and desquamation over four body regions (head, upper extremities, trunk, and lower extremities).
-Scores range from 0 to 72, with the highest score representing complete erythroderma of the severest degree.
+Scores range from 0 to 72, with the highest score representing the worst outcome (complete erythroderma of the severest degree).
+Data are reported for the percentage of participants achieving at least a 100% improvement in PASI.

-Time Frame: Baseline (Week 0) to Week 16 upon start of re-treatment in Part 2 (Period C)
+Time Frame: Baseline (Week 0) and Week 16 of the re-treatment phase in Part 2 (Period C)

 The sPGA is the physician's current assessment of the average thickness, erythema, and scaling of all psoriatic lesions.
-Scores range from 0 (clear) to 4 (severe).
+Scores range from 0 (clear) to 4 (severe) with higher scores representing worse outcomes.
+Data are reported for the percentage of participants achieving sPGA of clear (score of 0) or almost clear (score of 1).

-Baseline (Week 0) to Week 16 upon start of re-treatment in Part 2 (Period C)
+Baseline (Week 0) and Week 16 of the re-treatment phase in Part 2 (Period C)

 Percentage of Participants Achieving PASI 50 (Defined as at Least 50% Improvement in PASI)